HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Experiments

 \subsection{German ASR}

 Our German models are trained on German Mozilla Common Voice, Multilingual Librispeech, and VoxPopuli datasets, totaling around 2000 hours.
-We use FastConformerLarge configuration of around 110m parameters \footnote{The complete hyper-parameter details can be found at \url{https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/fastconformer/fastconformer_rnnt_bpe.yaml}}, and evaluate the models on the German Multilingual Librispeech (MLS) and VoxPopuli (Vox) testsets.
+We use FastConformerLarge configuration of around 110m parameters \footnote{The hyper-parameters can be found at \url{https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/fastconformer/fast-conformer_transducer_bpe.yaml}}, and evaluate the models on the German Multilingual Librispeech (MLS) and VoxPopuli (Vox) testsets.
 For training, all model encoders are initialized with public checkpoint \url{https://hf.co/nvidia/stt_en_fastconformer_transducer_large}.
 The results of those models are shown in Table \ref{German_ASR}.

-We see similar trends compared to our English models, where HAINAN achieves similar accuracy and efficiency when running in AR modes compared to TDT models, and achieves significantly improved NAR accuracy compared to CTC models, while achieving the same inference speed.
+We see similar trends compared to our English models, where HAINAN achieves similar AR accuracy and efficiency with TDT models, and significantly improved NAR accuracy compared to CTC models, with similar inference speed.
 SAR further closes the accuracy gaps between AR and NAR, while adding small overheads, and still being around 4X faster than AR inference.